 *Apply retinol once per day at bedtime, to freshly cleansed and dried skin.
 Follow with a peptide cream.

 Peptides - Peptides are fragments of proteins, and proteins are the fundamental building blocks of skin.
 Without peptides skin loses firmness and elasticity, leading to sagging, laxity, and wrinkle formation.
 Applying topical peptides revitalize the protein building blocks and prevents the degradation of your skin.
 Peptides are non-irritating and safe for everyone to use.

 *Apply a layer of peptide cream in the morning over your antioxidant serum and under your sunscreen, and at bedtime over your retinol.
 Massage it into your skin for a minute or two to increase absorption.

-Cleanser – Last, but not least, a good quality and gentle skin cleanser should be integrated into your skin health regime.
-Soap and water is not adequate, and can leave film or residue on your skin.
+Cleanser – Last, but not least, good quality and gentle skin cleanser should be integrated into your skin health regime.
+Soap and water are not adequate and can leave film or residue on your skin.
 A proper cleanser will rinse clean with warm water.
 Consider a cleanser that contains a small concentration of glycolic acid to give your skin a gentle daily exfoliation and help dead skin cells and impurities wash away.

 *Cleanse your skin in the morning before you start applying products, and at bedtime to wash the effects of the day away.
 Always pat your skin dry gently.
 Apply your first product within a minute of patting dry, to lock in moisture.